w3f/polkadot-spec/docs/sect-metadata.md

 ###### Definition -def-num- Field {#defn-rtm-field}
 :::definition

-A field of a datastructure of the following format:
+A field of a data structure of the following format:

 $$
 {{f}_{{i}}=}{\left({n},{y},{y}_{{n}},{C}\right)}